notnullgames/pntr-font/README.md

 ### bmfont

 These are variable-width, from a 1-char high image, using color lines in between them.
+I made a [little tool](https://lovefont.surge.sh) to create them from any font you have installed on your system.
+Right-click on the generated image, and choose "Save Image As".

 ```c
 // load a bmfont from a file